cvdlab-projects/weblar/projects/lar-demo/README.md

 * Copy one of the available examples in "lar-demo/test/larFacets_triangular_examples.js" or in "lar-demo/test/larFacets_squared_examples.js" in the javascript console.
 * Enjoy :)

 **larFacets:** this version allows us to extract facets from a lar model.
-The input model hasn't to be provided with external cells but the external space is retrieved trough the boundary function.
+The input model hasn't to be provided with external cells but the external space is retrieved through the boundary function.

 **CAVEAT:** currently the boundary function works only on simplexes, so larFacets too.
 * @param {lar.Model} a lar model with vertices and cells